markqvist/Reticulum/docs/manual/_sources/gettingstartedfast.rst.txt

 Debian Bookworm
 ^^^^^^^^^^^^^^^^^^^^^^^^
-On versions of Debian released after April 2023, it is no longer possible to use ``pip`` to install packages onto your system.
+On versions of Debian released after April 2023, it is no longer possible by default to use ``pip`` to install packages onto your system.
 Unfortunately, you will need to use the replacement ``pipx`` command instead, which places installed packages in an isolated environment.
-This should not negatively affect Reticulum, but installation via this method is not fully tested yet.
+This should not negatively affect Reticulum, but will not work for including and using Reticulum in your own scripts and programs.

 .. code::